Heyward comes from a great family. He is respectful, works hard, and receives instruction with meekness. Both parents went to Dartmouth.

 In 2007, Heyward's senior year at Henry County High School in McDonough, Georgia, he committed to a scholarship to UCLA.
 But he ended up being drafted by his hometown Braves.

-"Getting drafted and having the chance to play for my hometown team is a dream come true,” said the five-tool outfielder from McDonough, Ga., which is less than 30 minutes south of Turner Field.
+"Getting drafted and having the chance to play for my hometown team is a dream come true,” said the five-tool outfielder from McDonough, Georgia, which is less than 30 minutes south of Turner Field.
 “When I heard them call my name, I was in awe.
 It was unbelievable.”

 In 2006, Jason led his team to a Georgia Class 4-A baseball championship.
 In his four years at Henry County High, Heyward never missed a single game.
 In 2007, he hit .520 with eight home runs and 32 RBIs as a senior.